York is marking the 100 year anniversary of the end of World War I.

 The overall aim of the programme is to commemorate the 100 year milestone, while fully reflecting:

-- the horrors of war, including the suffering caused by the 37 million military and civilian casualties during the First World War
+- the horrors of war, including the suffering caused by the 37 million military and civilian casualties during the war

 - a diversity of perspectives on the causes and consequences of the war